 Courseulles is a quaint fishing village on Juno Beach where the Canadian troops landed in 1944.
 My two local foodie friends both recommended Dégustation de l’Ile, which is handily placed for visiting the Juno Beach Centre, a Canadian government-run museum, which is an excellent introduction to D-Day for children.
 The restaurant is a natural extension of the family-run oyster farm just down the road in Courseulles-sur-Mer, Aux Régals de l’Île, and so your yummy seafood platter is guaranteed to be wonderfully fresh and delicious.

 As you wind westwards along the coast, the picturesque coastal town of Arromanches-les-Bains comes into view, with its impressive artificial Mulberry Harbour built in 1944 for the Allied Landings.
-Local oyster farm La Calvadosienne, just east of Arromanchesin Asnelles, offers a €6 menu, or if you’re particularly partial to a huître, you can even take a tour of the farm and taste some fresh oysters on the seafront.
+Local oyster farm La Calvadosienne in Asnelles, just east of Arromanches, offers a €6 menu, or if you’re particularly partial to huîtres, you can even take a tour of the farm and taste some fresh oysters on the seafront.
 What better way to enjoy the local scenery?

-For more information on D-Day and the Battle of Normandy, visit the Normandy Tourist Board’s dedicated D-Day website.
-For more information on food and drink in Normandy, visit the main Normandy Tourist Board website.
+For more information on the 75th anniversary of D-Day and the Battle of Normandy, visit Normandy Tourism’s dedicated D-Day 75 website.
+For more information on food and drink in Normandy, visit the Normandy Tourism website.